 -Fursuit making tutorials will be uploaded sporadically to our website in the event that something our youtube channel becomes unavailable.

--In-depth videos of how we make our suits are available for purchase between $5-$20 depending on the video content.
+-In-depth videos of how we make our suits are available for purchase between $70-$100 depending on the video content.
+Available soon on MasterClass

 -Distribution of our videos is a violation of our terms.
 Screen recording and reuploading is strictly prohibited.
 Offenders will be blacklisted and banned from all services we provide, as well as other creators we share the blacklist with.

 -Homemade fursuit spray can be made by filling a spray bottle with half rubbing alcohol and half water.
-Add any essential oil of your choosing.
+Add 20-30 drops of an essential oil of your choosing.
 Do not add eucalyptus oil, as this oil is too strong and will eat away at your fur.